galaxyproject/training-material/topics/introduction/tutorials/galaxy-intro-history-to-workflow/tutorial.md

 # Create a reusable workflow from a history
 {:.no_toc}

 This practical shows how to create a reusable analysis pipeline, called a *workflow* in Galaxy, from an analysis that you have already run in Galaxy, called a *history*.

 > ###  {% icon comment %} Audience
-> This tutorial is for those who are new to Galaxy.
+> This tutorial is intended for those who are new to Galaxy.
 {: .comment}

 > ### Agenda
 >
-> In this tutorial, we will:
+> In this tutorial, we will cover:
 >
 > 1. TOC
 > {:toc}